Skip to content

 USER appuser

-EXPOSE 5000
+EXPOSE 8080

-CMD ["python", "app.py"]
+CMD ["python", "server.py"]

-The USER instruction switches all subsequent commands (and the container’s runtime process) to the non-privileged appuser.
+The USER instruction switches all subsequent commands and the container’s runtime process to the non-privileged appuser.

 HEALTHCHECK --interval=30s --timeout=5s --retries=3 \

-CMD curl -f http://localhost:5000/ || exit 1
+CMD curl -f http://localhost:8080/ || exit 1